 The latest hotspot for enjoying a bite to eat outside is Exchange Flags, complete with faux grass and a canopy covered area.
 All beautifully lit up at night it’s the perfect location for enjoying both the spring sunshine and long-awaited evenings out with a cool drink.
 It’s been popular so make sure you book and follow ExchangeFlags on Instagram for the latest availability and news.

-Liverpool Without Walls continues to create more pedestrianised areas and one crammed with places to eat and drink is Castle Street.
+Liverpool Without Walls continues to create more pedestrianised areas and one full with places to eat and drink is Castle Street.
 Liverpool favourites that have been so missed during lockdown have expanded their seating areas on to the street.
 You can once again devour a slice of pizza at Rudy’s, pick and choose from the wonderful Bacaro small plates or simply have a pint with a mate at McGuffie’s.

 The original hub of Liverpool’s independents is bustling once again with lots of outdoor seating creating a fantastic atmosphere.
 Leaf is back with their specialist teas and delicious breakfasts, not forgetting the cake!
 The classic Italian Club, Greek street food venue Laros, Lebanese kitchen Bakchich and many more have all made the most of the alfresco dining space.